Lou Brock: Early life

 Louis Clark Brock was born on June 18, 1939, in El Dorado, Arkansas, to a family of sharecroppers.
 His family moved to Collinston, Louisiana, when he was two years old.
 While his family did not have much money, he said that he never felt poor because, "If you don't have something, you don't miss it."

 Brock grew up as a fan of the Brooklyn Dodgers, a team that included pioneering African-American ballplayers Jackie Robinson, Don Newcombe, and Roy Campanella.
 Although he did not play in organized baseball until he reached the 11th grade, he learned much about the sport from listening to Cardinals radio broadcaster Harry Caray describe the way major league hitters stood at the plate.

 After attending high school in Mer Rouge, Louisiana, he received academic assistance to attend Southern University in Baton Rouge, but when a low grade in his first semester meant the possibility of losing his scholarship, he decided to try out for the school's baseball team in order to secure an athletic scholarship.

 Baseball career

 College and the minor leagues

 Brock hit for a .189 batting average in his first year of college baseball, but improved the following year to hit .500.
-Southern University won the National Association of Intercollegiate Athletics' baseball championship during his junior year, and Brock was selected for the United States baseball team in the 1959 Pan American Games.
+Southern University won the National Association of Intercollegiate Athletics (NAIA) baseball championship during his junior year, and Brock was selected for the United States baseball team in the 1959 Pan American Games.

 When Brock decided to pursue a professional baseball career, he traveled to St. Louis to try out for the Cardinals, but the scout who had recommended him was in Seattle to sign Ray Washburn.
 He then decided to try out for the Chicago Cubs, who signed him as an amateur free agent in 1960.
 Assigned to play for the St. Cloud Rox, Brock won the 1961 Northern League batting championship with a .361 batting average.